 Originality – 7/10

-Within a genre, which I’ve always found a majority of developers to struggle whilst trying to make something different, Dead or Alive does this in it’s gameplay above all else.
-Whilst the character roster may be quite plain compared to others, especially Mortal Kombat, the elevated pace of the fighting throughout, and additional features during combat make for one of my favourite fighting genres.
+Within a genre, which I’ve always found a majority of developers to struggle whilst trying to make something different, Dead or Alive does this in its gameplay above all else.
+Whilst the character roster may be quite plain compared to others, especially Mortal Kombat, the elevated pace of the fighting throughout, and additional features during combat make for one of my favorite fighting genres.

 In summation, Dead or Alive 3 was more than a worthy sequel to the second game and rightfully helped to bring the series to true prominence during the sixth generation of gaming.
 Though the fourth game would prove to be even better in my own personal opinion, the third also helped to quell concerns over Microsoft’s first proper foray into console gaming, and was an excellent launch title, which still very much holds up.